We have received the following question on our Narrowband (and f/2 Highspeed) filters:

 The thick coating stacks applied onto our coating substrates make it very necessary to protect the coating edges from peeling and aging.
 And this extra amount of care against aging we are putting into our production process - as we do explain since years.
 Contrary to many competitors, our filters are coated as individual sized substrates for each filter size that we offer.
 We do NOT follow the road of economic optimisation to coat large plates and cut the filters from these plates on demand, in the diameters or sizes required.
 We could not risk to do this as the thick coating stacks would separate themselves from the substrate when the coating is just brutally cut all through together with the substrate.
 All these years we have checked if we are right in going this route.
 When looking at the layer structure of a filter cut out of a larger plate it becomes obvious that the coatings will age from the side while our coatings remain all time sealed all around the filter edges (see image to the right).
 We will soon emphasize this by announcing a lifetime warranty for all Baader Narrowband-filters.
 We have emphasized this now clearly by giving each new CMOS-optimized Baader Filter a Limited Lifetime Warranty: Life-Coat™

 Many far east companies at this time begin to offer filters at wonderful prices.
 But once you start to go into details you will learn that their coating designs suffer from severe flaws (e.g. see the test review on uvir.eu) - mostly concerning totally inappropriate off band blocking leading to meager color separation (see also an Article on Cloudy Nights) as well as a huge transmission fall off when the filter has to work at a different than the design f-ratio - not to speak of different temperatures.
 Regularly filter designs are calculated under the assumption that the application of these filters - as well as the testing of filter specs - happens in the lab.
 However - astronomical narrowband-filters quite rarely are actually used under lab conditions.
 So when someone will measure our filters in the lab he might be mistaken to think they do not reach the transmission values they may claim for their own lab designed filters.
-We have taken pains to come up with coating designs that will work from +20C to - 30°c with an absolute minimum of shift.
+We have taken pains to come up with coating designs that will work from -30°C to +30°c with an absolute minimum of shift.
 The secret really lies in the coating materials - the more expensive these are and the more these layers are accumulating, the better the temperature shift as well as the angular shift can be brought under control.
 So we most carefully aim to achieve a consistence performance across a wide range of working temperatures and f-ratios.

 To ensure this standards, we quality inspect each individual filter before it leaves our buildings here.
 Among else, we utilize a professional Echelle-spectrograph with about 100-times better resolution and ThAr-calibration than the simple educational spectral imagers that are being offered at economy pricing and that recently are being put into use by some companies to offer their own payable "filter inspection service" (found on teleskop-austria.at)